-I don’t know about you but I love a good chicken samosa with my Indian meal.
+I don’t know about you, but I love a good chicken samosa with all those lovely spices, and heat.

-The difference is that Arabic food is mostly warm spices, and the Indian is hot spice.
+The difference is that Arabic food is mostly warm spices, and Indian is hot spice.

-I’ve been learning a lot about Indian spicing, and the different curries.
+I’ve been learning a lot about Indian spicing, and making the different curries from scratch.

 Like Arabic food, Indian food is a bit time intensive, but worth every minute to make.

-Although if you make your spice mixes and pastes in advance then it’s not too bad.
+And if you make your spice mixes and pastes in advance then it’s not too bad at all.

 A samosa is a type of Indian appetizer that is made with various fillings.